kyleratliff1/docs/Databases/MariaDB/mariadb_haproxy.md

    > mdbh-01 - 10.20.20.12/24 and gateway 10.20.20.1
    > mdbh-02 - 10.20.20.13/24 and gateway 10.20.20.1

-10. Restart the machine using the following command:
+10. Update and upgrade the operating system using the following commands:
     ```shell
-     sudo reboot
+    sudo apt update && sudo apt upgrade -y
     ```
-11. Check for OS updates by issuing the following commands in the order below:
+    **NOTE:** If prompted to select which daemon services should be restarted, then accept the default selections, press the **tab** key to navigate between the selections.
+11. Restart the machine using the following command:
      ```shell
-    sudo apt update -y
-    sudo apt upgrade -y
+     sudo reboot
      ```
 12. Setup the firewall rules to allow incoming traffic from the following types of traffic:
     **MariaDB database:**
     ```shell